 About Oscar Matos Linares

-Oscar grew up in Puerto Rico, an hour’s drive from the El Yunque National Forest Reserve, the only Tropical Rainforest in the US, known for rare trees, lush flora and fauna.
+Oscar grew up in Puerto Rico, an hour’s drive from the El Yunque National Forest Reserve, the only tropical rainforest in the United States National Forest System, known for rare trees, lush flora and fauna.

 Botanical Work, Delicates

 Oscar, as he began to “miss the green I was used to.
 My apartment in a Chicago winter made me miss the warmth of Puerto Rico.
 I realized I had taken its tropical beauty for granted, and that wasn’t reflected in any of the work I had been doing”.
 He sought out enclaves reminiscent of Puerto Rican rainforests, “at botanical gardens, conservatories, places that served for me as little preserves of home.”
 “I am currently working on a Series called ‘Delicates’ where I try to capture the magnificence of my homeland.”
 ‘Delicates’ is an expression of the photographer’s gratitude, and it is an act of preservation in its own right.
 Delicates is a call to preservation for the rest of us, like the Chicago Botanical Gardens where these rare flora flourishes, and where you can frequently run into Oscar plying his art.

 Other photo essays are inspired by the desire to express his individuality, his beliefs, feelings, hopes, convictions and philosophies in socially.
 Keep in mind, Oscar Matos Linares fine art photography is always a work in progress since life has not ended.